picodebr/learnbot-simulator-protocol/README.md

           direction: 1 # 0 or 1 (clockwise or counter-clockwise respectively)
           positive_pin: 12 # 4 or 12
           negative_pin: 4 # 4 or 12

-  simulation:
-    status: running # running, paused or stopped
-    loading: 0.951 # (95.1%) 0 to 1
 ```

 ### Simulation status